The Fleshtones

-The Fleshtones are an American garage rock band from Queens, New York.
-Celebrated for their frenetic live performances, the Fleshtones are credited with coining their own genre, "Super Rock," to describe their blend of garage rock, R&B, and psychedelia.
-The band formed after Keith Streng and original bassist Jan Marek Pakulski discovered instruments in the basement of their Queens house.
-The Fleshtones made their debut at the legendary club CBGB in 1976, the only band that debuted at CBGB in 1976 that has not had an inactive year.
+The Fleshtones are an American garage rock band from Queens, New York, formed in 1976.
+The band's core of guitarist/vocalist Keith Streng and vocalist/keyboardist Peter Zaremba has remained constant since its founding, with drummer Bill Milhizer joining in 1980 and bassist Ken Fox in 1990; the lineup has been stable since.
+They describe their blend of garage rock, R&B, and psychedelia as "Super Rock."

+Their debut was at CBGB in May 1976, and they were signed to I.R.S.
+Records in 1980, where they released albums including Roman Gods (1982) and Hexbreaker!
+(1983).
+Zaremba hosted I.R.S.
+Records Presents The Cutting Edge on MTV from 1984 to 1987.
+Despite a devoted following in the United States and Europe, the band did not achieve significant commercial success and left I.R.S. in the mid 1980s.
+After a period on Ichiban Records, they signed with Yep Roc Records in 2003, where they have continued to release studio albums.
+Their career is the subject of Joe Bonomo's authorized biography Sweat: The Story of The Fleshtones, America's Garage Band (2007) and a feature documentary, Pardon Us for Living, But the Graveyard Is Full (2009).

 History

 1976–1979

 The Fleshtones were formed in 1976 in Whitestone, New York, by Keith Streng (born 1955 in New York City) and Jan Marek Pakulski (born 1956 in Lewiston, Maine), two roommates who discovered that a previous tenant had left behind some instruments in the basement of the house they were renting.
 Streng, on guitar, and Pakulski, on bass, were soon joined by neighborhood friends Peter Zaremba (born 1954 in New York City), on harmonica, keyboards, and vocals, and Lenny Calderon (born 1956 in New York City), on drums.
 Starting in 1978, the group was often joined onstage by Action Combo, a horn section composed of brothers Gordon and Brian Spaeth (alto sax/harmonica and tenor sax, respectively).
-Gordon Spaeth (1951–2005) became an official band member in 1983.
+Gordon Spaeth (1951–2005) was an official member of The Fleshtones from 1983 to 1988.

-The Fleshtones debuted at CBGB on May 19, 1976.
+They debuted at CBGB on May 19, 1976.
 In the late 1970s, The Fleshtones earned a local following and played often in Manhattan at CBGB and Max's Kansas City.
 Later, they found a favorite venue at Club 57 on St. Mark's Place.
 The Fleshtones were the first band to be booked or to play at several famous venues, including Irving Plaza and Danceteria in Manhattan, Maxwell's in Hoboken, New Jersey, and the original 9:30 Club in Washington, D.C.

-The Fleshtones shared a rehearsal space with The Cramps on the Bowery in Manhattan in 1977.
+Also, they shared a rehearsal space with The Cramps on the Bowery in Manhattan in 1977.
 The following year, The Fleshtones signed with Marty Thau's Red Star Records, and recorded their first album.
 In addition, filmmaker/artist M. Henry Jones and the band produced Soul City, a performance-animation video composed of hand-painted cutouts that is a historic representation of the band and Jones' art form.
 The Fleshtones' first single, titled "American Beat", was issued on Red Star in 1979.